 We are accepting expressions of interest from UK-established providers of private medical aesthetic and cosmetic surgery services.
 Membership opens once approval/accreditation is granted; expressions of interest help us plan capacity and consult on scheme rules.

-Email clinics@aestheticresolution.com with your clinic name, registered address, services offered, and a primary contact.
+Email clinics@aestheticresolution.com with your clinic name, registered address, services offered, a primary contact, and whether any of your clinicians may be interested in adjudicator training.
 We will respond within 5 working days.